🏐 2026/27 Coaches

 Email: Coach@parkgirlsvolleyball.ca

-Brooke Risselada - 14U Risselada - Head Coach
+Brooke Risselada - 15U White - Head Coach

 Brooke grew up in Edmonton, where she first discovered her love for sports at Edmonton Christian High School, competing in volleyball, basketball, and badminton.
 While she enjoyed all three, her true passion has always been volleyball!